-To determine to which zone a particular region should be attributed, experts look at the following indicators:
+To determine what zone a particular region should be attributed to, experts look at the following indicators:

 - the occupancy of beds in hospitals;